NeillBenadie/NeillBenadie/README.md

 - 👋 Hi, I’m @NeillBenadie
 - 👀 I’m interested in becoming a software Developer and currently studying and searching towards a position in that field
-- 🌱 I’m currently learning C#, HTML, HTML5, CSS, BOOTSTRAP
+- 🌱 Languages I use: C#, SQL, HTML, CSS, JavaScript
 - 💞️ I’m looking to collaborate on projects regarding the above mentioned to further my development skills
 - 📫 How to reach me: neillbenadie@gmail.com / linkedin.com/in/neill-benadie-9b014b196